Two words to end drunk driving: Just stop

 For years I wrote about these people drunk drivers kill and about people they almost kill — boys and girls, men and women in comas and in traction and in wheelchairs and on vents, people who are not part of the “killed by” toll because they’re badly injured, not dead.
 The dead are the numbers that get our attention, never mind the never-ending physical and emotional pain of the families drunk drivers destroy.

-I stopped writing about victims of this problem we could solve in a nanosecond — and we could because driving drunk is not neuroblastoma, it’s not cystic fibrosis, it’s not San Filippo syndrome, diseases over which we have no control.
+I stopped writing about the victims of a problem we could solve in a nanosecond — and we could because driving drunk is not neuroblastoma, it’s not cystic fibrosis, it’s not San Filippo syndrome, diseases over which we have no control.
 It is a choice people make every day.
-I stopped writing about these victims of drunk drivers because one night after spending the afternoon with a woman whose 19-year-old daughter here for college was killed while crossing a street in Boston, I was out with friends and I could not stop thinking of this woman who had flown in from somewhere, who was alone in her grief, and sadder than anyone should ever be.
+I stopped writing about these victims of drunk drivers because one night after spending the afternoon with a woman whose 19-year-old college student daughter was killed in the middle of the day while crossing a street in Boston, I was with friends and could not stop thinking of this mother who was alone in her grief, and sadder than anyone should be.
 “I think it’s my tears that are keeping me afloat,” she said that day as I hugged her goodbye.

 Now, decades later, in addition to drunk drivers, we have stoned drivers and distracted drivers and aggressive drivers and arrogant drivers.
 It is the Wild West out there, drivers on their phones, eating their breakfast or lunch, playing with the radio, with their navigation system, weaving in and out of traffic, tailgating, ignoring the speed limit, knowing that the police are not eager to pull over someone and risk their lives to issue a speeding ticket that stands a good chance of being thrown out in court.